Etienne223/Etienne223/README.md

 ### Hi there 👋

-I'm Etienne 26, junior web developer following the beCode bootcamp.
+I'm Etienne 26, junior web developer following the BeCode bootcamp.
 Whether it was during my studies at EPHEC or more recently at BeCode, I have often had the opportunity to apply my skills learned during courses for real clients.
 These different experiences allowed me to gain a strong sense of responsibility, but also improved my ability to work in a team effectively and autonomously using agile project development methods.

 Currently learning a lot about JavaScript ES6 and Javascript Framwork : ReactJs for the frontend and AdonisJs for the backend.
 You can see several of those projects pinned on my GitHub page.